Rothko Sukkah Design Competition at the Joseph Slifka Center for Jewish Life at Yale

 In this round, you will be asked to contemplate one of these images and how one can acknowledge, investigate, grapple with, and transform them into space.
 Thinking deeply about the ways in which they can guide the creation of new experiences within an altered space, you will be asked to create a vision of how a sukkah can accomplish this.

 Please submit this form by April 1.
 Please note that if selected, you will be asked to translate your vision into a physical structure, which needs to fulfill the requirements of traditional Jewish law; have easy to follow instructions for assembly; be easily packed away, stored, and reassembled; and have replacement parts that can be readily acquired.
 The dimensions of the terrace where the sukkah will be built are 28’x61’-6”.
 To view photos of this space, click here.

-Selected finalists will be given a stipend of $2,500, three months, and detailed dimensions of the Slifka space to create a detailed design and execution plan for a sukkah, grounding in the conceptual vision from round one.
+Selected finalists will be given a stipend of $2,500, two months, and detailed dimensions of the Slifka space to create a detailed design and execution plan for a sukkah, grounding in the conceptual vision from round one.
 There will be a virtual session with all finalists open to the Slifka community for a question and answer session.
-The second round of proposals will be due on March 1, 2022.
+The second round of proposals will be due on June 22, 2023.
 The winner will receive an additional $2,500.
 The winner will need to be able to execute the building of the Sukkah over the summer/early fall of 2023.
 Slifka will cover all travel expenses.